When to Stop Painting

-After painting over 2,000 oil paintings in the past 13 years, I have developed an innate sense of when a painting is complete.
+After creating over three thousand oil paintings during the past fifteen years, I have developed an instinctive sense of knowing when a painting is complete.
 Over and over in my painting career, I have experienced that a painting reaches a "peak" of excellence, and the more I fuss with the painting after that moment, the worse the painting gets.
 I talk to artists all the time who complain about their paintings getting muddy and overworked.
 So, I know I am not the only one who has experienced this.

 I can't tell you how many times I have picked up the brush again after I had already decided the painting was complete, just to place just one more brush stroke... only to regret it afterward as a mistake.

 So, how do I know when a painting is complete?
-I paint until the work has attained the emotional response I was aiming for, and then I stop.
-I use enough technical expertise adequate to produce an emotional impact from the painting.
+I paint until the work has attained the emotional response I was aiming for (usually when most, but not all, of the underpainting is covered), and then I stop.

-When I reach this point in my paintings, I sign my initials at the bottom, and I have a firm policy to never touch the painting again after the initials are placed.
-This self-control takes trust in myself, gained from years of experience, as well as a healthy dose of cheerful insouciance.
+Finally, I sign my initials at the bottom corner, and I have a firm policy never to touch the painting again after my initials are placed.
+This self-control takes trust in myself, gained from years of experience, as well as a healthy dose of cheerful insouciance

 Would you like to see the results of this policy?
 View my portfolio.